ryanboldi/lexicase/README.md

 - Use JAX backend for large matrices and GPU acceleration
 - Downsampled variants are faster and often more diverse
-- Set appropriate epsilon values (typically 0.1-1.0 of fitness range)
+- For epsilon lexicase, the adaptive MAD-based epsilon (default) is recommended for most use cases
 - Use seeds for reproducible results

 ## 📚 Citation